prodaft/cradle/README.md

 ---

+The User Guide can be found at: {@tutorial User Guide}

+The Developer Guide can be found at: {@tutorial Developer Guide}

+---

 ## Introduction

 Cyber Threat Intelligence (CTI) involves the collection, processing, and analysis of data to understand the motives, targets, and attack behaviors of threat agents.
 The role of a threat analyst is complex and multifaceted.